amandabueki/vro_project/README.md

-# Analysis of changes in heavy rainfall, regional temperature, and potential runoff voulems in Bremen
+# Analysis of changes in heavy rainfall, regional temperature, and potential runoff voluems in Bremen

 A student project based on a long-term (75 years) geodata from the area of Bremen.
 The project shows the relation between climate change, heavy rainfall events and environmental